 Chinta Bahasa offers online private coaching.
 They offer one-on-one or group tuition for a variety of durations.
-Depending on the course objective, number of students, and duration, their rates are upwards of IDR 100,000 or USD 7+ per hour.
+Depending on the course objective, number of students, and duration, their rates start at USD 14 per hour.

 Cakap, which has a tie-up with the University of Indonesia, offers corporate classes as well as an expensive option at USD 47+ per month.
 Note that they issue a highly credible certificate, which is why they are able to command a premium.

 Apart from this, a simple Google search may reveal several private tutors like this one.